W06 Learning Activities: Web Design and Development Careers

 - Required Competencies

-- Comment on your peers post pointing out job descriptions that are of interest to you and what is common between the list requirements per job title/role.
+- Comment on at least one peer's post, pointing out job descriptions that are of interest to you and what is common among the listed requirements per job title/role.